alexnd/loadsql.php/README.md

 loadsql
 =======

-Simple script (1 php file) for loading SQL files into MySQL database.
+Simple 1-script solution for loading SQL files into MySQL database.

-Have possibility to integrate into an existing Kohana3.x or CodeIgniter PHP application.
+Have possibility to integrate into an existing PHP applications:

+- CodeIgniter

+- Kohana3.x

+- YII2 and YII1

+TODO:

+- Buffered while-loop load instead of file() to avoid memory limit

+- Laravel integration

+- Extend platform support, Nodejs version

 ## Usage

-* Copy loadsql.php into document root.

-* Optionally, you can also take one of loadsql_XX.php, where XX are "KO" or "CI" - extensions that matches Kohana or CodeIgniter explicitly.
+* Place loadsql.php into document root, take one of loadsql_XX.php for vendored PHP apps, where XX matches explicitly: "KO" -Kohana, "CI" - CodeIgniter, "YI" - Yii

 * Tune vars, if needed (it self-explanatory):